 Targets arising from either disease relevant animal models, in vitro genetic experiments or the public domain need careful validation and confirmation, ideally prior to initiating a small molecule discovery programme.
 Evotec has developed a number of in vivo and ex vivo models across numerous therapeutic indications to help answer these questions.

 Target engagement and modulation with small molecules or antibodies

-Using a variety of techniques ranging from microdialysis to pharmacodynamic modelling with biomarker detection and RNA expression profiling, Evotec aims to demonstrate early physiological function of the target in disease biology.
+Using a variety of techniques ranging from microdialysis to pharmacodynamic modelling with biomarker detection to transcriptomics/proteomics, Evotec aims to demonstrate early physiological function of the target in disease biology.
 This embraces a number of end points such as monitoring secreted factors, slice electrophysiology or signalling cascade modulation.

 In vivo knockdown experiments

-In the absence of suitable tool compounds alternative genetic approaches embracing stereotatic delivery of AAV-shRNA delivery is routinely used to modulate in vivo expression levels and activity of the host protein, to investigate the effects this protein has on cell physiology and disease progression.
+In the absence of suitable tool compounds alternative genetic approaches embracing stereotactic delivery of AAV-shRNA is routinely used to modulate in vivo expression levels and activity of the host protein, to investigate the effects this protein has on cell physiology and disease progression.